raspberrypilearning/astro-pi-mission-zero/en/step_6.md

 ## Display an image

-You can display a picture on the Astro Pi's LED matrix.
+You can display pictures on the Astro Pi's LED matrix.
+Perhaps your greeting for the astronauts could include a picture or a pattern, as well as or instead of a written message?

 ![Astronaut](images/astronaut-pic.png)